 - Bigger Tissues: In the 1950s, they made “Man-Sized” tissues for those who wanted bigger tissues.
 They’re now called Kleenex Extra Large.

-- Fighting Germs: In 2004, Kleenex made the first tissue to kill viruses, showing they’re serious about keeping things clean and safe.
+- Fighting Germs: In 2004, Kleenex made the first tissue to kill viruses, showing that it’s serious about keeping things clean and safe.

 - Helping the Planet: The company that makes Kleenex, Kimberly-Clark, is improving the environment by using recycled materials, using less water, and ensuring that its products don’t harm forests.